Ryukyo/Top_Score_API/README.md

 ### Delete

 Deletes the score of the given id.
-Returns a list of the remaining score entries.\
+Returns the deleted score for confirmation.\\
 `api/v1/scores/{id}`